 The thin-film technology has been relatively economical despite being lesser efficient compared to the conventional c-Si (crystalline silicon) technology.
 However, this technology has significantly improved owing to constant research and development over the years.
-As a result of R&D, the efficiency of CdTe and CIGS PV cells is now over 21 percent which has outperformed multi-crystalline silicon which still dominates the solar PV module industry.
+As a result of R&D, the efficiency of CdTe and CIGS PV cells is now over 21 percent which has outperformed multi-crystalline silicon, which still dominates the solar PV module industry.

-The installation process of thin-film solar panels or modules is also much easier and takes less effort than conventional silicon panels or modules.
-This is because thin-film solar panels are flexible and lightweight and so, can be applied in the areas where conventional solar panels cannot be installed.
-Moreover, thin-film modules are made from thin-film solar cells which contain a significantly lesser quantity of silicon which results in fewer emissions during their production as compared to standard solar modules.
-These modules need a larger area to be installed such as commercial/institutional buildings, streets, forest areas, and large open/rooftop spaces.
+The installation process of thin-film solar panels or modules is much easier and takes less effort than conventional silicon panels or modules.
+This is because thin-film solar panels are flexible and lightweight and can be applied in areas where conventional solar panels cannot be installed.
+Moreover, thin-film modules are made from thin-film solar cells, which contain a significantly lesser quantity of silicon which results in fewer emissions during their production as compared to standard solar modules.
+These modules need a larger area to be installed, such as commercial/institutional buildings, streets, forest areas, and large open/rooftop spaces.
 For example, thin-film modules can be used in street lights and traffic.
 These modules can also be installed on the rooftop of buses to power small appliances such as fans and Wi-Fi modems.

 The rising focus on the renewable energy sector, especially solar, is significantly driving the demand for thin-film modules, thereby fuelling the market growth.
-Countries across the globe have set targets to increase the share of renewable energy sources in the total electricity generation on account of growing concerns regarding environmental sustainability, reduction in greenhouse gas (GHGs) emissions, and the rising cost of electricity.
+Countries across the globe have set targets to increase the share of renewable energy sources in total electricity generation because of growing concerns regarding environmental sustainability, reduction in greenhouse gas (GHGs) emissions, and the rising cost of electricity.
 For example, In Australia, the country’s renewable energy target (RET) is a federal government policy that aims to generate at least 33,000 gigawatt-hours (GW) of the total electricity from renewable sources by 2020.
 Spain also aims at 120 GW of installed renewable energy, primarily wind and solar, capacity by 2030 under the country’s national integrated energy and climate plan (NECP 2021-30).
-Canada, with one of the cleanest electricity systems in the world, has also the target of increasing the share of zero-emitting renewable sources to 90 percent by 2030 from around 80 percent figure in 2016.
-In India, the government aims to install 175 GW of renewable energy capacity by the year 2022, out of which solar includes 100 GW.
-All these targets and goals to increase the overall share of renewable energy sources in the total electricity generation are substantially driving the demand for thin-film modules worldwide.
+Canada, with one of the cleanest electricity systems in the world, also has the target of increasing the share of zero-emitting renewable sources to 90 percent by 2030 from around 80 percent figure in 2016.
+In India, the government aims to install 175 GW of renewable energy capacity by 2022, out of which solar includes 100 GW.
+All these targets and goals to increase the overall share of renewable energy sources in total electricity generation are substantially driving the demand for thin-film modules worldwide.

 North America holds a significant share in the global thin-film module market

-By geography, the global thin-film module market has been segmented into five major regional markets- North America, South America, Europe, Middle East and Africa (MEA), and Asia Pacific (APAC).
+By geography, the global thin-film module market has been segmented into five major regional markets- North America, South America, Europe, the Middle East and Africa (MEA), and Asia Pacific (APAC).

 The recent global pandemic outbreak caused due COVID-19 has negatively impacted the growth of the thin-film PV module market.
 On the supply side, global supply chain disruption and reduction in productivity across manufacturing facilities due to mandatory social distancing measures have crippled the production of thin-film modules.
-On the demand side, solar installations have been hit hard by this pandemic with subsequent lockdown and declining business spending leading to postponing of several solar projects.
+On the demand side, solar installations have been hit hard by this pandemic, with subsequent lockdown and declining business spending leading to postponing of several solar projects.

 Prominent key market players in the global thin-film PV module market include SOLAR FRONTIER K.K., United Solar Ovonic LLC, Soltecture Solartechnik GmbH, TS Solar GmbH, NanoPV Solar Inc, SoloPower Systems, Inc., Hanergy Thin Film Power Group Europe, FLISOM Flexible Solar Modules, First Solar, Ascent Solar Technologies, Inc., Antec Solar GmbH, and Toledo Solar Inc. These companies hold a noteworthy share in the market on account of their good brand image and product offerings.
-Major players in the global thin-film PV module market have been covered along with their relative competitive position and strategies.
+Major players in the global thin-film PV module market have been covered, along with their relative competitive position and strategies.
 The report also mentions recent deals and investments of different market players over the last two years.

-|Market size value in 2019||US$9.027 billion|
+|Market size value in 2020||US$8.896 billion|

-|Market size value in 2025||US$11.253 billion|
+|Market size value in 2027||US$11.557 billion|

-|Growth Rate||CAGR of 3.74% from 2019 to 2025|
+|Growth Rate||CAGR of 3.81% from 2020 to 2027|

 |Forecast Unit (Value)||USD Billion|